Housing Conditions Handbook

 You can sue the person or company you usually contact when you want repairs made.
 You can also sue the person or company that you pay your rent to.
 You can sue the property management company, the owner, or both.

-Even if you only sue the owner, tell the property management company (if you have one) about the case and the first hearing date.
+If you only sue the owner, tell the property management company (if you have one) about the case and the first hearing date.

 What Forms Do I Need to Fill Out to File a Case?